Ada-Data-Explorers/Ada-Data-Explorers.github.io/_includes/markdowns/conclusion.md

 19. Mystery (0.462708)
 20. German Language (0.459663)

-While it is interesting to discover the positive influences, it is just as important to know what you should avoid.
+While it is interesting to discover the positive influences, it is just as important to know what you should avoid (in red in the plot).
 As such, we would like to present these!
 103. Tamil Language (-0.100697)
 104. Horror (-0.114992)
 105. World cinema (-0.117842)